-Attach Form 8886 to your income tax return or information return (including a partnership, S corporation or trust return) for each tax year in which you participated in a reportable transaction.
+Attach Form 8886 to your income tax return or information return (including a partnership, S corporation or trust return), including amended returns, for each tax year in which you participated in a reportable transaction.
 If a reportable transaction results in a loss or credit carried back to a prior tax year, attach Form 8886 to an application for tentative refund (Form 1045 or 1139) or amended return for the carryback years.
-If a transaction becomes a listed transaction after you file your return, attach Form 8886 to the first tax return you file after the date the transaction became a listed transaction.
+If you filed a return or amended return that reflects the tax consequences or tax strategy of a transaction that later becomes a listed transaction, attach Form 8886 to the first tax return you file after the date the transaction became a listed transaction.